FROM BENCH TO COMMUNITIES

 Community-based research, EcoHealth, toxicology, molecular biology, environmental health, public health, Indigenous health, extractive industries, hydraulic fracturing, emerging contaminants, industrial contaminants, pesticides, environmental justice, environmental racism

 We wish to acknowledge this land on which the University of Toronto and the From bench to communities lab operate.
 For thousands of years it has been the traditional land of the Huron-Wendat, the Seneca, and most recently, the Mississaugas of the Credit River.
-Today, this meeting place is still the home to many Indigenous people from across Turtle Island and we are grateful to have the opportunity to work on this land.
+Today, this meeting place is still the home to many Indigenous people from across Turtle Island and we are grateful to have the opportunity to work, live and play on this land.